 Sandtray Therapy Training with Steve Armstrong

 Thanks for your interest in sandtray therapy institute and our training.
 We have received emails from around the world about sandtray and we are pleased to now offer you the opportunity to view six free sandtray therapy videos in which we discuss everything from sandtray basics to more advanced processing skills.
 In three of the videos we show you how to respond to clients experiencing feelings in the moment and how to explore emotions rather than analyze them.
 The humanistic sandtray approach is a here and now method of facilitating growth and change.
-Register now for free videos that will teach you more about this method whether you are a beginner or an experienced clinician.
+Watch the videos below to learn more.

 VIDEO #1 – In this first video, after we provide a brief description of sandtray therapy, we discuss three points: the advantages of using sandtray with clients, reasons why it is an effective modality and strategic times to use it in the therapeutic process.
 Finally, we show a sandtray scene and briefly discuss the meaning of the tray.
 We discuss how sandtray is indirect and less threatening for clients.
 Clients who struggle to express delicate and painful experiences and emotions can find a symbolic means of expression in sandtray.
 Because of the power of sandtray, trust is very important.
 My rule of thumb is to use sandtray only when the client trusts the therapist to a significant degree.
 A good time to use sandtray is when clients are stuck.
 Another issue discussed in this video is using sandtray with grief.
 As we say in the video, sandtray is an ideal intervention for grief.